 - You can choose from a variety of schemes depending upon your risk profile.

-How to grow money with Mutual Funds?
+money with Mutual Funds?

 How a mutual fund performs depends much on the fund manager.
 Which stocks he chooses for investment, when to hold, when to buy and when to sell – are the important drivers for growth of any mutual fund.